Oklahoma Architectural/Historic Survey Requirements

 Following completion of the survey, the Subgrantee will prepare a written report.

-- The report will address the following topics and be organized as follows: 1) Abstract of report; 2) Introduction; 3) Research design; 4) Project objectives; 5) Area surveyed, including maps; 6) Methodology, including the intensity of coverage and the kinds of properties looked for; 7) Results; 8) Boundaries of the historic district(s) that meet(s) the National Register criteria for eligibility and the justification for that evaluation; 9) Areas examined that do not meet the eligibility criteria and the justification; 10) Historic Context (see below); 11) An annotated bibliography of reference materials necessary for assessing the significance of properties or districts within the study area; 12) A concise, definitive summary; and, 13) Acknowledgement of Support (language can be found at http://www.okhistory.org/shpo/subgrant/subgrantees.pdf [Chapter 7, page 73]).
+- The report will address the following topics and be organized as follows: 1) Abstract of report; 2) Introduction; 3) Research design; 4) Project objectives; 5) Area surveyed, including maps; 6) Methodology, including the intensity of coverage and the kinds of properties looked for; 7) Results; 8) Kinds of historic properties present in the surveyed area; 9) Specific properties identified and the techniques of information collection; 10) A list of the individual properties that warrant further research to determine National Register eligibility; 11) A thumbnail sketch of each individual property that warrants further research to determine National Register eligibility and the justification for that evaluation; 12) Historic Context (see below); 11) An annotated bibliography of reference materials necessary for assessing the significance of properties or districts within the study area; 12) A concise, definitive summary; and, 13) Acknowledgement of Support (language can be found at http://www.okhistory.org/shpo/consultant/subgrantees.pdf [Chapter 7, page 73]).

 - The report will be written in accordance with A Manual of Style, University of Chicago Press.